Permanent Residence (PR) Card Renewal.

 How will I get my new PR card?

 If you are a permanent resident living inside Canada you will get your card by mail.
-However in some cases you will be asked to collect it from local IRCC office.
-It is important to inform IRCC in case of change of mailing address.
+However, in some cases you will be asked to collect it from the local IRCC office.
+It is important to inform IRCC in case of a change of mailing address.
 If you do not pick your card within 180 days it will be destroyed subsequently.
 If you are residing outside of Canada you will not receive it via mail and will have to collect it once you are in Canada.
-If however, you PR card has expired prior to your return to Canada you will have to apply for a permanent resident travel document.
+If however, your PR card has expired prior to your return to Canada you will have to apply for a permanent resident travel document.
 This is valid for only ONE re-entry solely for the purpose of renewing your PR card.

 What to do if I have not received my PR card?